 Do you have a favorite brand of ham, spaghetti, fruit cocktail, and other Noche Buena staples?
 You’ll have to switch brands—at least for this year—if you need to cut down on your expenses.

 Lesser-known brands cost lower than high-end and imported ones.
 The differences in quality and taste may be minimal anyway.
-So if you want to save more this holiday season, then you should opt for local brands.
+If you want to save more this holiday season, opt for local brands.